Latest News

 Watch the moments, the miles, and the pets that made this year unforgettable.

-Read the rest of Miss Kitta's and our other testimonials here!
+Read our other testimonials here!

 We at Happy Tails Travel fully support United Airlines.
 United is one of the airlines we use most frequently to relocate the furry family members of our clients.
 We elect to work with United because of their PetSafe program.